|Support||24/7 live chat|

 It looks like VyprVPN also implemented an IPv6 fix since January 2016 version 2.8.5 with the Mac OS client, from the Mac OS changelog:

 As you can see above, the test results were good; I did not identify any leaks or problems.

-VyprVPN passed all privacy and security tests on Windows, Mac OS and Android:
+VyprVPN passed all privacy and security tests:

 - No IPv4 leaks